jeyoonee/jeyoonee/README.md

 With a strong foundation in modern frontend technologies and a mindset for continuous learning,<br>
 I enjoy turning complex problems into clean, accessible, and delightful user experiences.<br>
 <br>
-I'm currently seeking opportunities to collaborate with teams that care deeply about clean code, thoughtful UX, and product quality.<br>
+I'm currently seeking opportunities to collaborate with teams that care deeply about <br> clean code, thoughtful UX, and product quality.<br>
 If you’re looking for someone who combines attention to detail with a passion for frontend innovation — let’s connect!<br>
 <br>
 <br>